yfujit/splatoon2_notificater/README.md

     ```

 ## How to use
 Conguraturation!
-With just this command your AWS account will be more secure.
+With just this command your Splatoon life is better than before.
 ```
 $ sls deploy --region {AWS Regions}
 ```
 Default Parameters

-* region : us-east-1
+* region : ap-northeast-1

 #### example
 ```
-$ sls deploy --region ap-northeast-1
+$ sls deploy --region us-east-1
 ```